ACCESSIBILITY FOR ALL

 - Use the accessible syllabus template, provided every semester by the Office of Undergraduate Studies.
 The Instructional Designers can help you make your syllabi accessible for all students.
 Templates for face-to-face syllabi and fully online/hybrid courses are available for faculty to use.

-- Post your syllabus and course materials on Blackboard.
-Blackboard has been certified by the National Federation of the Blind (NFB), but it is up to us to ensure our course materials are accessible.
+- Post your syllabus and course materials on Canvas.
+It is up to us to ensure your course materials are accessible.

 - Order your textbooks for fall and winter sessions by April 15th, and for spring and summer by October 31st.
 Early textbook orders ensure accessible texts will be available for students requiring alternative formats.
 Meeting the deadlines also helps students reduce the cost of their course materials and is part of the "Be A Hero" campaign at Fresno State.

 - Ensure that PDF and Word documents used in your class are accessible and can be used with a screen reader.
 Sometimes the text is not text – it’s actually a picture – that is not vocalized by screen readers.
 Download this handy checklist!